 Posts by Cody Edwards

 Mr. Edwards serves on the Board of the Iowa Taxpayers Association where he is an active member of the Sales and Use Tax Committee.
-Cody is a regular contributor to the Iowa Table SALT blog, JD Supra, and is the editor of the Iowa Chapter of the American Bar Association’s Sales and Use Tax Deskbook.
+Cody is a regular contributor to the Iowa Table SALT blog, Lexology, and is the editor of the Iowa Chapter of the American Bar Association’s Sales and Use Tax Deskbook.

 - Successfully represented Illinois taxpayers in Iowa individual income tax audit regarding residency, ultimately reducing the Iowa Department of Revenue’s assessment by more than $2.5M.